top of page

 Take my trip to Hoi An in 2011 for example, it was a 4 days free-&-easy getaway in a small town.
 Seems pretty straightforward, so I booked my flights, got a hotel, and off I went!

 If I had drilled deeper for more information on the climate, I would have learned that the northeast monsoon would be over Vietnam in November and bringing heavy rains and flash floods.
-This is an annual occurrence, not an one-off climate change.
-Spending 4 days in the hotel most of the time and not seeing the whole town was not what I had travelled and paid to see.
+It is an annual occurrence, not a one-time bad weather.
+Spending 4 days in the hotel most of the time and not seeing the whole town was not what I had paid and travelled to see.
 This can happen to you too.

 Checking climate information of a country is not difficult, most weather websites and travel guides do published them — just don't skip reading it.
 I learned to look for a clue from all my travels: when air tickets and hotels are all on heavy discounts for a particular period, it would most probably be the low travel season as there are fewer travellers, check if it is due to unfavourable climatic conditions.